PrivateStorageio/ZKAPAuthorizer/docs/source/designs/backup-recovery.rst

 	This is not a catastrophic failure mode since even as it progresses the old replica directory remains available for recovery.

 ..
 [19] In this document "mutable" refers to Tahoe-LAFS SDMF or MDMF capabilities.

+..
+[20] There should be some coordination with the lease maintenance system so that the timing of obsolete snapshot and event stream cleanup can be optimal with respect to lease renewal.